-From a regulatory, technical and financial standpoint, Caisse Fédérale de Crédit Mutuel holds the collective banking license that benefits all affiliated local Caisses, in accordance with the French Monetary and Financial Code.
+From a regulatory, technical and financial standpoint, Caisse Fédérale de Crédit Mutuel holds the collective banking license from which all affiliated local banks benefit, in accordance with the French Monetary and Financial Code.

 Caisse Fédérale de Crédit Mutuel is responsible for the CM11 Group's solvency and liquidity as well as the Group's compliance with banking and financial regulations.